luislasonbra/DualSenseController/README.md

 ## **Features:**
 - Get Battery life status of controller.
-- Configure Controller LED to your liking.
-- Configure Controller LED Brightness to your liking.
+- Configure Controller LED and Brightness to your liking.
 - Custom Light Bar Color.
 - and many more...